 Effective Altruism London Landscape

-April 2023 update: This post is no longer up to date.
-Since 2022, EA London has been rebranded to EA UK, you can see why we rebranded here, and the broader landscape post for EA UK here (which also covers the EA landscape in London).
+April 2023 update: This post is no longer up to date and contains outdated information.
+Since 2022, EA London has been rebranded to EA UK—you can see why we rebranded here.
+Read the broader landscape post for EA UK (which also covers the EA landscape in London) for more up-to-date information.

 Effective Altruism London Landscape